MkDocs (Python Virtual Environment)¶

 (env) [rocky_user@rl9 env]$ mkdocs -h Usage: mkdocs [OPTIONS] COMMAND [ARGS]...
 MkDocs - Project documentation with Markdown.
 Options: -V, --version Show the version and exit. -q, --quiet Silence warnings -v, --verbose Enable verbose output -h, --help Show this message and exit.
 Commands: build Build the MkDocs documentation gh-deploy Deploy your documentation to GitHub Pages new Create a new MkDocs project serve Run the builtin development server

 If everything has worked as planned, you can exit the virtual environment and start preparing the necessary connections.

 (env) [rocky_user@rl9 env]$ deactivate [rocky_user@rl9 env]$

-Now that everything needed is available, you just need to link the documentation repository within the docs.rockylinux.org container site.
+Now that everything is available, you must link the documentation repository within the docs.rockylinux.org container site.
 Following the setup defined in mkdocs.yml: